cemheren/GarminInstinct2s-BBWF/readme.md

     * If battery is low, it will show battery percentage.
     * If current feels like temp is 10 degrees lower than the expected high, it'll show a 'warm' indicator to denote how warm it'll get later.
 7. Added a recovery area - shows recovery time only when it's set.
+8. Top divider bar showing how long the night day/cycle has left in the last 8 hours
+9. Bottom divider under steps now show how far daily steps have progressed as a percentage

 ![](screenshots/full.png)